 Also, I’m not the biggest fan of the content on the entry page at https://openhab.org/docs/, especially the “motivational speak” right at the start (“keep your focus”, “result of hard work” etc.), IMHO that page should go back to describing with a neutral tone how the docs themselves are organized, i.e. what the sections are and what you can find in them.
 That content could however be a good fit for the introduction of this tutorial/getting started section.
 The only section I would leave there is the “openHAB community” and maybe the last one about architecture.

 An important decision has to be taken early on because it’s not trivial to change later on.
 The choice is between configuring with traditional text files, or to use the new UI.

 To help you choose between the two approaches the following is a summary of the pros & cons for each:

 - Has been the only really practical way to define most objects (Things excluded) in previous versions so a lot of examples in the docs and the forum will assume that’s the approach you took.

 - Easier to make bulk changes/updates/duplicate similar objects or separate domains into distinct files.

 - Can be treated as source files easing backups & version control.

-- Files can be synced through any file sync servies (e.g. Dropbox, Nextcloud) to the openhab machine
+- Files can be synced through any file sync services (e.g. Dropbox, Nextcloud) to the openHAB machine.

 - You need to sit in front of a computer with access to the files to make changes.